harsman/dyalog-mode/README.md

 Supported platforms
 -------------------
-Dyalog mode should work in Emacs 23, but for full functionality, you should use Emacs 24.2 or newer.
+Dyalog requires Emacs 24, but for full functionality, you should use Emacs 24.3 or newer.

 Dyalog mode itself works on all platforms supported by Emacs, but the integration with the Dyalog session requires functionality only present in the